-If you’re looking for the ultimate destination for pet travelers, don’t miss Vancouver!
-From the sand and surf to the majesty of the Rocky Mountains … from the bustle of the city to the tranquility of the woods … there is something for everyone in this versatile oasis.
+If you’re looking for the ultimate dog friendly destination, don’t miss Vancouver!
+From the sand and surf to the majesty of the Rocky Mountains … from the bustle of the city to the tranquility of the woods … there is something for everyone in this versatile oasis!

 Living in Vancouver is something you can’t quite explain – the city takes over your heart and becomes enmeshed in everything you do and all that you are.
 And what’s not to love?
 In the winter, you can go from the heart of downtown to the ski slopes in 30 minutes.
 In the summer, the city is almost surround by water with beaches to suit every mood.

-The culture is a melting pot that hasn’t been melted – a place where people from all walks of life co-exist and you can find the colours from nations everywhere displayed with pride.
+The culture is a melting pot that hasn’t been melted – a place where people from all walks of life co-exist.
+You can find the colors from nations everywhere displayed with pride.
 We are city life and the great outdoors rolled into one.
 We’re theatre, music, and art one day … and hockey, football, and soccer the next!

 But most importantly, this city loves dogs.
-More than 27 thousand registered dogs live within the city limits, and we’ve created a lifestyle that is world class – not just for ourselves, but for our pooches, too.
-Come to Vancouver, where you’ll find pet friendly accommodations abound, the public transit system welcomes small dogs to travel with you, and a city that loves dogs as much as you do.
+More than 27 thousand registered dogs live within the city limits.
+And we’ve created a lifestyle that is world class – not just for ourselves, but for our pooches, too.
+In Vancouver you’ll find pet friendly accommodations abound, the public transit system welcomes small dogs to travel with you, and a city that loves dogs as much as you do.

-1. Dog Friendly Beaches and Off-leash Parks – There are eight off leash, dog friendly beaches in Vancouver.
+There are eight off leash, dog friendly beaches in Vancouver.
 EIGHT!
-Whether you prefer lounging on the banks of the Fraser river, a freshwater lake nestled amongst the urban sprawl, or the seaside coast, there is a beach to suit every dog and his owner.
-(Our favourite beach is at Hadden Park in Kitsilano.
+Lounge on the banks of the Fraser River, a freshwater lake nestled amongst the urban sprawl.
+Or head to the seaside coast, where there is a beach to suit every dog and his owner.
+(Our favorite beach is at Hadden Park in Kitsilano.
 Amazing view, you guys!)

-3. Take a Hike.
-Part of Vancouver’s charm is the many opportunities it offers to get back to nature with your dog.
+Part of Vancouver’s dog friendly charm is the many opportunities it offers to get back to nature.
 There are oodles of local, dog friendly hiking trails in Vancouver, with options to suit everyone from the novice hiker to the truly motivated.
 They call it “Beautiful, Supernatural BC” and that is never more evident than when you are out hiking.

-5. Day Trip to the Mountains – Just a quick car trip from the City, Whistler is a mountain top village known for it’s world class skiing and snowboarding.
-What people may not know is that it’s also incredibly pet friendly.
-This small town boasts four off leash parks, special events like Whistler DogFest and the annual K9 Wine & Dine, and a multitude of pet friendly outdoor things to do, like snowshoeing, cross country skiing and hiking.
+Just a quick car trip from the city, Whistler is a mountain top village known for it’s world class skiing and snowboarding.
+What people might not know is that it’s also incredibly pet friendly!

-No matter what you choose to do, Vancouver is the ultimate pet friendly vacation destination.
+No matter what you choose to do, dog friendly Vancouver is the ultimate vacation destination.
 Come on over, eh?
 We would love to meet you!

 About the Author: Jodi is a baker, crafter and self-professed “Crazy Dog Lady” hailing from beautiful Vancouver, BC.
 (That’s in Canada, eh?)
 She loves to experiment in the kitchen, creating tasty (and healthy) treats for her two dogs, Felix & Kolchak and the rest of her family.
 Jodi’s blog, Kol’s Notes, follows the antics of the irrepressible Kolchak as they share their recipes, DIY and tips on how to live a dog friendly life that doesn’t look like its gone to the dogs.